Limo123123/CustomRPIRaspbianImages/README.md

 Raspberry Pi -Yes- But only 64 Bit Pis (U.S.W.
 3, 3B+,4,5)
 Banana Pi -Yes- (I dont have One)
 Poato -I think- (I dont have One)
-Orange Pi -I think- Pi 5 (I dont have One)
+Orange Pi -I think- (I dont have One)...

-...
-Is based on Debian, Raspbian 64 Bit aarch64
+Is based on Debian, Raspbian 64 Bit arm64